 Canada group wants re-exported ali off duty list

-MONTREAL — The Aluminium Association of Canada is assessing the list of aluminium products that could be subject to retaliatory duties following the United States' imposition of Section 232tariffs to identify lines that may be re-exported multiple times during complex manufacturing processes.
+The Aluminium Association of Canada is assessing the list of aluminium products that could be subject to retaliatory duties following the US' imposition of tariffs to identify lines that may be re-exported multiple times during complex manufacturing processes.

 The industry group will request that these lines are reduced from the Canadian government safeguard duty list.